What is this?

 It is possible to set up the template starting with an existing document that already has formatting, but for this example, the template is blank.

 For inserting text elements, Content Controls are used.
 These will be where the eventual text is inserted, be it the header, footer, or body of the document.
-The tagstring used looks like this:
+The expression binding used should look like this:

 This tag inserts a text element based on an asset id.
 The asset id comes from a data source, and is based on the form attached to the document.
 Based on the choice of the user, it relates to a certain row of the Data Source.
 'Text1' is the name of the column that the string relates to.